 1. How much is a 1916 half dollar worth?

 A 1916 Walking Liberty Half Dollar’s value varies significantly based on mint mark and condition.
-The Philadelphia mint version (no mint mark) ranges from $68 in Good condition to $9,930 in Mint State.
-The 1916-D starts at $80 in Good condition and reaches $5,760 in Mint State.
-The key date 1916-S commands the highest premiums, beginning at $141 in Good condition and reaching $18,010 in Mint State.
+The Philadelphia (no mint mark) version ranges from around $68 in Good condition up to approximately $9,930 in lower Mint State grades, with MS-67 examples reaching $63,000 at auction.
+The 1916-D starts around $80 in Good condition and reaches $5,760 in Mint State.
+The key date 1916-S begins at $141 in Good condition and reaches $18,010 in Mint State, with elite examples fetching $60,000 at auction.

 2. What is the rarest 1916 half dollar?